Sporting equipment safety

 2. Supervise

-Watch children at all times, and take extra care with younger children as they are more prone to serious injury.
+Supervise children at all times.
+Take extra care with youner children as they are more prone to serious injury.

-Ensure your children learn basic bounces first before trying more complex manoeuvres – overconfidence can lead to injury.
+Ensure your children learn basic bounces first before trying more complex moves.
+Overconfidence can lead to injury.
+Jumping in the centre of the mat is important to reduce injuries.

-Keep toddlers away from the trampoline when it is in use and especially ensure they do not go underneath it.
-Infants can suffer serious injuries from falls, pinching and crushing if they use trampolines or are near a trampoline others are using.
+Keep toddlers away from the trampoline when it is in use.
+Make sure they do not go underneath it.
+Infants have suffered serious injuries from falling off, pinching by springs and being crushed under the trampoline.

 Jump on it - trampoline safety.
 Supervise